fly-lang/fly/llvm/docs/SourceLevelDebugging.rst

     ret i32 0, !dbg !5
   }

-If one compiles this IR with ``llc -o - -start-after=GenStmt-prepare -stop-after=expand-isel-pseudos -mtriple=x86_64--``, the following MIR is produced:
+If one compiles this IR with ``llc -o - -start-after=codegen-prepare -stop-after=expand-isel-pseudos -mtriple=x86_64--``, the following MIR is produced:

 .. code-block:: text